 - (a) Do you agree with the proposed disclosure about climate-related targets?
 Why or why not? - (b) Do you think the proposed definition of 'latest international agreement on climate change' is sufficiently clear?
-If not, what would you suggest and why? - 92.
+If not, what would you suggest and why? - 106.
 We agree that entities should be asked to disclose their climate-related targets, if an entity has set such targets.
 This supports transparency and accountability for climate-related commitments.
-We broadly support the proposed requirements set out in paragraph 23, but have a few specific thoughts below. - 93.
-We would like the wording in paragraph 23(a) to be clearer that the 'metrics used to assess progress...' are referring to the entity metrics and not other, external metrics. - 94.
-The term 'sectoral decarbonisation' in paragraph 23(f) is not defined within the Draft Standard and we do not believe it is a generally well understood term, so would suggest alternative wording or an addition to the defined terms.
+We broadly support the proposed requirements set out in paragraph 23, but have a few specific thoughts below. - 107.
+We would like the wording in paragraph 23(a) to be clearer that the 'metrics used to assess progress...' are referring to the entity metrics and not other, external metrics. - 108.
+The term 'sectoral decarbonisation' in paragraph 23(f) is not defined within the draft standard and we do not believe it is a generally well understood term, so would suggest using alternative wording or making an addition to the defined terms in Appendix A.